wangjie212/TSSOS/README.md

 # BlockPOP
-BlockPOP is a sparse polynomial optimization tool based on blocking Moment-SOS hierarchies.
+BlockPOP is a sparse polynomial optimization tool based on block Moment-SOS hierarchies.
 The Matlab version of BlockPOP provides a usage based on MATLAB.
 Note that this Matlab version may be inefficient for large problems since it is written using high-level YALMIP code.
 For the efficency purpose, one should use the Julia version of BlockPOP (the *master* branch).
 ## Dependencies
 - MATLAB
 - YALMIP